openvinotoolkit/openvino_contrib/modules/arm_plugin/README.md

 ```
 docker image build -t arm-plugin -f Dockerfile.RPi32 .
 ```
+> **NOTE**: Docker uses cache when building an image. `arm-plugin` image clones `opencv`, `openvino` and `openvino_contrib` repositories.
+If you build `arm-plugin` image next time, Docker does not clone repositories, existing image from the cache will be used instead.
+If you want to clone repositories again to pull the latest changes, you need to add `--no-cache` option on the `docker image build` command.
 4. Export the archive with artifacts to the current directory:
 ```
 docker run --rm -ti -v $PWD:/remote arm-plugin cp ./OV_ARM_package.tar.gz /remote